mpartipilo/tikatours_src/data/extracted/content/regions/regions/samtskhe-javakheti/index.en.md

 has one of the most interesting museum collections in Georgia.

-A visit to the impressive Atskuri and Tmogvi fortresses, the Chule St. George Monastery and Cathedral, and the pink\-stoned Timotesubani, a medieval monastery complex, is well worthwhile for their beauty, sophisticated architecture and design and historical significance.
+A visit to the impressive Atskuri and Tmogvi fortresses, the Chule St. George Monastery and Cathedral, and the pink-stoned Timotesubani, a medieval monastery complex, is well worthwhile for their beauty, sophisticated architecture and design and historical significance.

 The Vardzia Cave complex is one of the most important and impressive historic monuments